erickmerchant/router/README.md

 _path_

 A string.
 It can contain multiple segments separated by slashes.
-Slashes and the beginning and end are trimmed off.
 Segments can begin with a colon.
 Those are replaced by props for the object in the case of [link](#link) or populate params in the case of [component](#component).

 ### component